 An IP PIN is a six-digit number that prevents criminals from filing a fraudulent tax return using another taxpayer’s Social Security number.
 The IP PIN is known only to the taxpayer and the IRS and helps the IRS verify the taxpayer’s identity when they file their electronic or paper tax return.

-IP PINs add an extra layer of security and are valuable for those who’ve been victims of tax-related identify fraud or who are concerned about becoming a victim.
+IP PINs add an extra layer of security and are valuable for those who’ve been victims of tax-related identity fraud or who are concerned about becoming a victim.
 The number is only valid for one calendar year, so a new one is generated for your account each tax season

 How Do I Get an IP PIN?